mattecolors/UGC-Free-Limited-Sniper/README.md

 # UGC-Free-Limited-Sniper
 Directions for the script are in the README file.
-This does not require sending your .ROBLOSECURITY file as anything that asks for it is probably malicious and trying to scam you.
+This does NOT require sending your .ROBLOSECURITY file as anything that asks for it is probably malicious and trying to scam you.
 This is one of the few real ones.

 **DIRECTIONS:**